Ghini/ghini.desktop/doc/installing.rst

 ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

+.. topic:: one-liner for hurried Linux users.

+           Download and run `the installation script <https://raw.githubusercontent.com/Ghini/ghini.desktop/ghini-1.0/scripts/devinstall.sh>`_.
+           You may read the documentation later.

 Ghini is maintained by very few people, who focus on enhancing its functional parts, more than on writing fancy installers.
 Instead of several native installers we offer a single cross-platform installation procedure.